-A WARNING!
-Actuation of your CO Alarm indicates the presence of carbon monoxide (CO) which can kill you.
+ctuation of your CO Alarm indicates the presence of carbon monoxide (CO) which can kill you.
 In other words, when your CO Alarm sounds, you must not ignore it!
 IF THE CO ALARM SIGNAL SOUNDS:

-Press the Test/Silence button.
+1. Press the Test/Silence button.
 2. Call your emergency services, fire department or 911.
 Write down the number of your local emergency service here:

-- Immediately move to fresh air-outdoors or by an open door or window.
+3. Immediately move to fresh air-outdoors or by an open door or window.
 Do a head count to check that all persons are accounted for.
-Do not re-enter the premises, or move away from the open door or window until the emergency services responder has arrived, the premises have been aired out and your CO Alarm remains in its normal condition - 4.
-After following steps 1-3, if your CO Alarm reactivates within a 24-hour period, repeat steps 1-3 and call a qualified appliance technician to investigate for sources of CO from fuel-burning equipment and appliances, and inspect for proper operation of this equipment.
-If problems are identified during this inspection have the equipment serviced immediately.
-Note any combustion equipment not inspected by the technician, and consult the manufacturers' instructions, or contact the manufacturers directly, for more information about CO safety and this equipment.
+Do not re-enter the premises, or move away from the open door and your CO Alarm remains in its normal condition.

+4. After following steps 1-3, if your CO Alarm reactivates within a 24-hour period, repeat steps

+1-3 and call a qualified appliance technician to investigate for sources of CO from fuel-burning equipment and appliances, and inspect for proper operation of this equipment.
+If problems are ntified during this inspection have the equipment serviced immediately.
+Note any comb equipment not inspected by the technician, and consult the manufacturers' instructions, or contact the manufacturers directly, for more information about CO safety and this equipment.
 Make sure that motor vehicles are not, and have not, been operating in an attached garage or adjacent to the residence.
-Write down the number of a qualified appliance technician here:
+Write down the number of a qualified appliance technician here

-NOTE: A qualified appliance technician is defined as "a person, firm, corporation, or company that either in person or through a representative, is engaged in and responsible for the installation, testing, servicing, or replacement of heating, ventilation, air conditioning (HVAC) equipment, combustion appliances and equipment, and/or gas fireplaces or other decorative combustion equipment."
+NOTE: A qualified appliance technician is defined as "a person, firm, corporation, or company that either in person or through a representative, is engaged in and responsible for the installation, testing, servicing, or replacement of heating, ventilation, air conditioning (HVAC) equipment, combustion appliances and equipment, and/or gas fireplaces or other decorative combustion equipment.

-IF THE SMOKE ALARM SOUNDS RESPONDING TO AN ALARM
+IF THE SMOKE/CO ALARM SOUNDS:

+RESPONDING TO AN ALARM